-Isleham Church of England School has introduced a new system called ‘Assertive Mentoring’ for Years 1 to 6.
-It is a way of assessing the progress of each child and setting targets for improvement in order to achieve the end of year expectations for each subject.
+Isleham Church of England Primary School uses an online tracking system called Educater STATOnline to track pupil progress from Years 1 to 6.
+It is a way of assessing the progress of each child and setting targets for improvement in order to help each child achieve the end of year expectations for each subject.

 The aims are to:

 - Raise standards for all

 - Motivate and involve children in their learning

 - Inform parents and involve parents, so they can help their child’s learning and understand the progress their child is making in relation to the year group expectations.